JujuAdams/PictureFrame/README.md

 - Application surface draw position and draw scale
 - Size of black bar margins around the application surface when the application surface is small than the window

 You can then apply these values yourself, or call `PfApply()` to have PictureFrame take care of it for you.
+Alternatively, you can call `PfCalculate()` and manage the pipeline yourself using the output.

 PictureFrame uses the following input parameters:
 - Camera minimum width/height (the "safe area")